 Buying diamonds online is definitely the best way to get access to the widest choice and the best prices.
-No bricks and mortar retailer can match the selection and competitiveness of the diamonds found through our diamond search tool.
+No bricks and mortar retailer can match the selection and competitiveness of the diamonds found through my recommended retailers.

 However, there are certain instances where certain online retailers are better than others, and that’s mainly when looking at diamonds which are on the lower clarity grades.

 As discussed in the previous section, different sizes of diamonds, and indeed different shapes, will show different levels of flaws and imperfections at the same quality grade.
 However, even diamonds that score exactly the same on every category of the 4Cs can appear very different.

 - Colour: G